 Section 1:

-am willing to serve as a Legally Authorized Representative ("LAR") decision maker for
+I am willing to serve as a Legally Authorized Represen tative ("LAR") decision maker for

 (Potential Subject's Name)

-to participate in [Title of Study] conducted by [H Principal Investigator's Name] .
+to participate in [Title of Study] conducted by [Principa al Investigator's Namel

+u investigator s namej.

-Section 2: Category of Potential LAR (ORDERED BY PR Please check the LAR description that applies to -
+Section 2: Category of Potential LAR (ORDERED BY PRIORITY Please check the LAR description that applies to you: Y)

-□ 1.
-Subject's guardian of the person with aut agree I must provide the principal investigator of I am a legally appointed guardian and that a column the medical record.); copy of the applicable, valid g uardianship documents if
+☐ 1.
+Subject's guardian of the person with authority to agree I must provide the principal investigator a copy of I am a legally appointed guardian and that a copy of the and the medical record.); of the applicable, valid guardianship documents if

 □ 2.
-Authorized agent under a power of attorned when the patient's condition falls within the coverant understand and agree I must provide to the print document and that the document must be review preclude consent to a research protocol and that form and the medical record.); erage of the power of att cipal investigator a cop ed to ensure that there c torney f y of the are no la or health care (I valid power of attorney imitations in it that would
+Authorized agent under a power of attorney for howhen the patient's condition falls within the coverage of understand and agree I must provide to the principal indocument and that the document must be reviewed to expreclude consent to a research protocol and that a copyround form and the medical record.); f the power of attorney for health care (I evestigator a copy of the valid power of attorney ensure that there are no limitations in it that would

-\Box 3.
-Guardian of the person when court order dunderstand and agree I must provide the principguardianship documents if I am a legally appoin kept with the consent form and the medical reco oal investigator a copy o nted guardian and that a f the ap plicable, valid
+☐ 3.
+Guardian of the person when court order does not understand and agree I must provide the principal inveguardianship documents if I am a legally appointed guardianship the consent form and the medical record.) stigator a copy of the applicable, valid

 ☐ 4.
 Spouse of subject;

 ☐ 5.
 Adult son or daughter of subject;

 ☐ 6.
 Parent of the subject;

 ☐ 7.
 Adult brother or sister of the subject;

-□ 8.
+☐ 8.
 Adult grandchild of the subject.

 Section 3: LAR's Contact Information:

-Name: Home Phone: ()
+Name: Home Phone: ( )

-Address: Work Phone: ()
+Address: Work Phone: ( )

-Cell Phone: ()
+Cell Phone: ( )

-E-mail:
+E-mail: -

 Note: Other individuals at the same priority level research.
-For example, all adult siblings must agreed study. e e
+For example, all adult siblings must agr study.

 Section 4: Signatures

 Signature of Legally Authorized Representative Date

 Signature of Investigator Date